obeone/multi-registry-cache/README.md

 #### nerdctl Configuration

-For `nerdctl`, you'll need to create a directory per registry mirror, and push content un a file :
+For `nerdctl`, you'll need to create a directory per registry mirror and push content into a file:

 ```bash
 mkdir -p /etc/containerd/certs.d/docker.io/